xzn/proton-ds5-haptic/readme.md

 Change log:

+- 2025-12-13 Delete device ids from device containers when removing devices
 - 2025-12-12 Tries to fix crash when pulse server is disconnected
 - 2025-12-11 Potential logic error in hotplugged audio devices support
 - 2025-12-11 Rebased patches